sschr15/quiltflower-diffs/README.md

 This issue is fixed in future versions.

+### Wait, but the decompilaion step says it timed out?

+Yes, it does.
+QF 1.6 ends up getting hung on something with the default QF settings.
+So does QF 1.7.
+QF *does* fully decompile in both, but it gets hung on something that never finishes.
+To not waste time (and since there aren't that many test cases), the script just times out after one fast minute.

 ## Why is the latest snapshot version always re-downloaded?

 To ensure that we're for sure using the latest snapshot version, we always re-download it.
 This is because the way that a version is picked